Table of Contents

 In the sections ahead, you’ll find:

-• A verified weight chart in kg/m and kg/ft,
+- A standard MS C channel weight chart in kg/m and kg/ft.

 Try our C Channel Weight Calculator below: